fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     We will then test the identified best model, i.e. the one with the best performance on the validation set, on the remaining 30 days of data up to the 30<sup>th</sup> of July 2024 (test set).
-    We will find that the model achieves a mean directional accuracy of 63% over the test set.
+    We will find that the model achieves an accuracy score of 63% and a ROC-AUC score of 80% over the test set.
     </p>

 ******************************************